With the coming into force of Law 24/2015 on Patents (the new Patents Act) on 1 April 2017, a new era began in the field of patents in Spain.

 Threat of patent infringement

-Under Spanish law, a threat of patent infringement action does not normally expose the patent owner to any liability, provided that the content of the warning letter is accurate.
+Under Spanish law, a 'warning letter' does not normally expose the patent owner to any liability, provided that the content of the warning letter is accurate.
 In fact, sending a warning letter is mandatory for the purpose of retaining the ability to claim damages against third parties acting in good faith who are neither manufacturers nor importers.

 By contrast, in situations where a patent owner has included false statements in the warning letter, the third party affected could have a course of action under the 1991 Act on Unfair Competition.

 Spain follows a front-loaded system, which means that the initial complaint must contain all the facts and points of law that the patent owner plans to rely on.
 Unlike in other jurisdictions, these arguments cannot be supplemented at a later stage.
 Therefore, a patent owner should not file an infringement action until all preparatory work has been done.